powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the import option `iidm.import.cgmes.profile-used-for-initial-state-values` is `SV` the active and reactive power of the load is the first defined value of the sequence `stateVariablesPowerFlow`, `steadyStateHypothesisPowerFlow`, `Fixed` and `NaN`.
 Otherwise if it is `SSH` then the sequence will be `steadyStateHypothesisPowerFlow`, `stateVariablesPowerFlow`, `Fixed` and `NaN`.

-The `LoadDetail` depends  on the load Kind (property `type` of the CGMES `energyConsumer`).
+The `LoadDetail` depends  on the load Kind (`type` property of the CGMES `energyConsumer`).
 If the type of the `energyConsumer` is a conform load the following attributes are defined:
 - `withFixedActivePower` Always `0.0`.
 - `withFixedReactivePower` Always `0.0`.
 - `withVariableActivePower` The load `P0` attribute is copied.